mijo2/GitPractice/README.md

-This is the master branch
+This is the Feature 2 branch introducing the feature named "abc"